Pylons/pyramid/docs/narr/views.rst

-If a :term:`authorization policy` is active, any :term:`permission` attached to a :term:`view configuration` found during view lookup will be consulted to ensure that the currently authenticated user possesses that permission against the context before the view function is actually called.
+If a :term:`authorization policy` is active, any :term:`permission` attached to a :term:`view configuration` found during view lookup will be consulted to ensure that the currently authenticated user possesses that permission against the :term:`context` before the view function is actually called.
 Here's an example of specifying a permission in a view configuration declaration in ZCML:

 .. code-block:: xml